cabforum/smime/SBR.md

 **Trustworthy System**: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.

-**Valid Certificate**: A Certificate that passes the validation procedure specified in RFC 5280.
+**Valid Certificate**: A Certificate that passes the validation procedure specified in [RFC 5280](http://tools.ietf.org/html/rfc5280).

 **Validation Specialists**: Someone who performs the information verification duties specified by these Requirements.

-**Validity Period**: From RFC 5280 (<http://tools.ietf.org/html/rfc5280>): "The period of time from notBefore through notAfter, inclusive."
+**Validity Period**: From [RFC 5280](http://tools.ietf.org/html/rfc5280): "The period of time from notBefore through notAfter, inclusive."

 **Verified Accountant Letter**: A document meeting the requirements specified in [Section 3.2.8.2](#3282-verified-accountant-letter).